pascomnet/documentation/mobydick/content_en/03clients/04tapi.md

 |Windows 8.1 (32bit/64bit)|Windows Server 2012R2 (32bit/64bit)|

-//FixMe
-### TAPI Versionen
+### TAPI Versions
-Die mobydick TAPI meldet als Mindestvorraussetzung die TAPI Version 2.1 an das jeweilige Betriebssystem.
-Für mehr Details siehe Microsoft MSDN.
-Auch Programme, die die TAPI Version 3.X einsetzen, können mit der mobydick TAPI zusammen verwendet werden, da die TAPI 3.X zu 2.X Abwärtskompatibel ist.
-[Mehr Infos zur TAPI Version] (https://msdn.microsoft.com/en-us/library/windows/desktop/ms734214%28v=vs.85%29.aspx "Zur TAPI Webseite").
+The mobydick TAPI requires TAPI version 2.1 to be configured within the corresponding operating system.
+Programs that utilise the TAPI version 3.X can be used in combination with mobydick as TAPI 3.X includes backward compatibility to TAPU 2.X.
+For more information, [please refer to the Microsoft MSDN] (https://msdn.microsoft.com/en-us/library/windows/desktop/ms734214%28v=vs.85%29.aspx "TAPI Website").

 ## Configuration

 {{% notice warning %}}
-1.Ensure no applications are running with the TAPI Interface uses
+1.Ensure no applications are running which the TAPI Interface uses
-2.Ensure that telephony services have been stopped. //FixMe (Dieser ist aufgelistet unter Systemsteuerung > Verwaltung > Dienste)
+2.Ensure that telephony services have been stopped.
 3.You can install a debug as well as productive version, in that you can easily repeat the setup.
 This is also possible vice versa
 {{% /notice %}}

-### TAPI Software herunterladen
+### TAPI Software Download
 You can directly download the software by using the ***Service*** tab within the mobydick Commander login screen:

 ![Screenshot - mobydick Service Tab](../../images/tapi_service_tab.png?width=70% "download TAPI Software")